simonmichael/hledger/hledger-lib/hledger_csv.m4.md

 - by assigning to `balanceN` (or `balance`) instead of the above, setting the amount indirectly via a
   [balance assignment](journal.html#balance-assignments).
+  If you do this the default account name may be wrong, so you should set that explicitly.

 There is some special handling for an amount's sign: